peter-g-wilson/yaesa/README.md

 - Having gone to that expense (for less pins !), added some PWM LED control (_**led_control.c**_ and _**h**_)
 - To evaluate the PWM LEDs at runtime, added override with control received from the uart.
 - Added non-blocking stdin to do just the same as the uart receiver (renaming source files _**uart_io.c**_ and _**h**_ to _**serial_io**_)
+- Also added a minimum sanity check before every read of the BME280 sensor data to check the device 'id' is valid and so the sensor data is also possibly readable.

 **Using RP2040 and PIOs -**
 <br>